rust-lang-ua/rustcamp/3_ecosystem/3_4_regex_parsing/README.md

 }
 ```

 To omit unnecessary performance penalty we should __compile regular expression once and reuse its compilation result__.
-This is easily achieved by using the 📚 [`once_cell`] crate both in global and/or local scopes:
+This is easily achieved by using the 📚 [`once_cell`]⏱0.25h crate both in global and/or local scopes:
 ```rust
 static REGEX_EMAIL: Regex = once_cell::sync::Lazy::new(|| {
     Regex::new(".+@.+").unwrap()